cristianszwarc/SerialCommander/readme.md

 Serial Commander
 -------------------------------

-Provide an interactive command line through Serial port on your Arduino / Platformio project.
+Provide an interactive command line through Serial port in your Arduino / Platformio project.

 This library allows you to react to user activity on the serial port and guide the user while accepting commands or values.